berkaayildiz/LetterboxdRecentLogs.tsx/README.md

 # LetterboxdRecentLogs.tsx

 A simple Letterboxd styled React component that displays a user's recently watched films from Letterboxd using their public RSS feed.
+You can add it to your personal website to showcase your recent film logs, adding a touch of personality to your site.

 <div align="center">
   <br>